janhohenheim/sbb-telegram-bot/readme.md

 # sbb-telegram-bot
-An SBB delay broadcaster for telegram
+An SBB delay broadcaster for telegram.

+Give him a try at [@SbbDelayBot](http://telegram.me/SbbDelayBot)